From Lake Oswego Sustainability Network (LOSN)

 - During a waste audit, representative samples of garbage and recycling are collected, separated, and examined.
 What you find can help educate employees to reduce waste and manage materials more responsibly.

 - Note which items make up the bulk of your garbage or recycling and set goals to reduce those.
 Finding a lot of coffee cups?
 Encourage staff to use durable coffee mugs instead.
 Is a lot of paper going to waste?
 Push paperless options or, at a minimum, set up double-sided printing.
-Switching to alternatives that reduce waste save businesses in unexpected ways.
+Switching to alternatives that reduce waste save businesses money and time in unexpected ways.